kunGong1116/Trust-Indicator/docs-backend.md

 Favorites and feedback involves database.
 - `POST /submit_feedback` → Submits user feedback.
     - Response fail: "Error, please try again."

+- `POST /register` → Regist a user, format:
+    ```json
+    {
+        "UserName": "john_doe",
+        "Email": "johndoe@example.com",
+        "LegalName": "John Doe",
+        "Password": "SecurePass123"
+    }
+    ```
+- `POST /reset-password` → Reset password for user, need email and newPassword (why need that?).
+- `POST /change-password` → Reset password for user, need email, oldPassword and newPassword.

+- `POST /send-code` → Send verification code to email.
+- `POST /verify-code` → Verrify user code.
+The JSON request format should contain: token: The JWT token provided to the user; code: The user-entered verification code.
+    ```json
+    {
+        "token": "xxx",
+        "code": "123456"
+    }
+    ```
+# ^^ the backend program seems to registering the user by code sending and verification, but not tested.

 - `POST /addToFavourite` → Adds an image to the user's favorites.
     - Response fail: "Please login to add favourite."
 - `POST /checkFavourite` → Checks if an image is in the user's favorites.
     - Response: JSON object with favorite status.
 - `POST /deleteFavourite` → Removes an image from the user's favorites.
     - Response success: "Favorite removed successfully"
+- `POST /updateImageType` → Update the "type" of an image defined by imageId and imageType.

 ## 6. Error Code